envisioning/vocab/vocab/surrogate-objective.md

 ---
 category: MATH, CORE
+generality:
+- 0.72
+- 0.7
+- 0.685
+- 0.66
+- 0.64
+- 0.625
+- 0.6
 slug: surrogate-objective
 summary: Alternative goal used to approximate or replace a primary objective in optimization problems, especially when the primary objective is difficult to evaluate directly.
 title: Surrogate Objective
 ---